eldipa/Hydra/test/gdb_mi.rst

    >>> print stream
    {'stream': 'baz', 'type': 'Log'}

-Finally, the messages returned by GDB are a sequence (may be empty) of asynchronious messages and streams, followed by an optional result record.
+Finally, the messages returned by GDB are a sequence (may be empty) of asynchronous messages and streams, followed by an optional result record.
 Then, the special token '(gdb)' should be found, followed by a newline.

-Instead of delivery these big messages one by one, the Output parser will deliver each asynchronious message / stream / result separately.
+Instead of delivery these big messages one by one, the Output parser will deliver each asynchronous message / stream / result separately.

 ::

    >>> o = Output()

    >>> text = '(gdb) \n'  #the extra space is not specified in GDB's docs but it's necessary